kalivtrope/kresat/README.md

 KreSAT is a simple CDCL Solver written in C#.
 It has the following features:

-- the watched literals data structure
+- watched literals
 - clause learning via 1-UIP
 - clause deletion via LBD
 - restarts based on the Luby sequence

 ## Dependencies
 - [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-- [System.Commandline](https://www.nuget.org/packages/System.CommandLine) library (installed automatically upon building the project)
+- [System.Commandline](https://www.nuget.org/packages/System.CommandLine) library (installed automatically while building the project)

 ## Building the project
 You may build the project by running the following command in the root of this repository: